 Solar panel systems aren’t just for houses or commercial properties – it can be a great resource for on-the-go electricity users as well.
 In this article, learn about how RV solar panels work, if they’re right for you, and what some of the top options available are.

-The basics of RV solar panels
+The basics of an RV solar panel setup

-RV solar panels work in the same way a residential solar installation operates: solar panels capture sunlight and convert it into electricity, and you can use that solar electricity to power appliances.
+RV or motorhome solar panels work in the same way a residential solar installation operates: solar panels capture sunlight and convert it into electricity, and you can use that solar electricity to power appliances.
 You can buy specialized portable solar panels designed to be easy to set up and take down for RVs, as well as small or flexible panels that are designed to be mounted on an RV roof.

 One important difference between residential panels and RV panels is the size of the system; RV solar panel setups are usually designed to provide enough power to recharge either small devices or a few larger kitchen appliances, while a home solar system is typically sized to cover most or all of your property’s electricity needs.
 You can always add more panels to your RV solar setup, but given the small amount of roof space and energy storage capacity requirements, RV solar panel systems are generally on the smaller side compared to residential rooftop installations.